Musicians of Lenox Hill 2024 Chamber Music Concert

 Emilie-Anne Gendron

-Lauded by the New York Times as a “brilliant soloist” and by The Strad for her “marvellous and lyrical playing,” violinist Emilie-Anne Gendron enjoys an active and versatile career based in New York City.
-She is a member of the Momenta Quartet (whose eclectic vision encompasses contemporary music of all aesthetic backgrounds alongside great music from the past); serves as one of the concertmasters of the Orpheus Chamber Orchestra; and has been on the roster of the Marlboro Music Festival and the touring Musicians from Marlboro since 2011.
-Ms. Gendron also appears with Talea Ensemble, A Far Cry, New Asia Chamber Music Society, Orchestra of St. Luke’s and Toomai String Quintet.
-In addition to her duties with Orpheus, she has served as concertmaster of Iris Orchestra, Sejong Soloists, and Chamber Orchestra of Philadelphia, among others.
-She is a founding member of Ensemble Échappé, a new-music sinfonietta, as well as the Gamut Bach Ensemble, in residence with the Philadelphia Chamber Music Society.
-Her extensively varied international appearances have included recitals in Sweden and at the Louvre in Paris; festivals in Russia, Finland, and Jordan; and recently, major venues in China, South Korea, Argentina, Chile, and Colombia.
+Lauded by the New York Times as a “brilliant soloist” and by The Strad for her “marvelous and lyrical playing,” violinist Emilie-Anne Gendron enjoys a versatile career based in New York City.
+She is a member of the Orpheus Chamber Orchestra; the Momenta Quartet, quartet-in-residence at Binghamton University; and has been on the roster of the Marlboro Music Festival and the touring Musicians from Marlboro since 2011.
+Ms. Gendron also appears with Talea Ensemble, A Far Cry, INTERWOVEN, New Asia Chamber Music Society, Sejong, Toomai String Quintet, and Orchestra of St. Luke’s.
+In addition to frequently leading Orpheus, Ms. Gendron has served as concertmaster of the Iris Collective, Sejong, and Chamber Orchestra of Philadelphia, among others.
+She is a founding member of Ensemble Échappé, a new-music sinfonietta, and the Gamut Bach Ensemble, in residence at the Philadelphia Chamber Music Society.

 Sean Katsuyama